esin/markThisTab/README.md

 # markThisTab
-Chrome extension, which marks tabs with red line
+Chrome extension, which marks you tabs by small circle